EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-2.md

 Command error: name is required

-# Trying to create a shopping list that already exists
+# When you create a shopping list that already exists
 $ curl -i http://localhost:3000/api/commands/ \
 > --header "Content-Type: application/json" \
 > --data '